 6. Change In Bowel Habits or Bladder Function

 Long-term constipation, diarrhea, or a change in stool size may signify colon cancer.
 Pain when passing urine, blood in the urine, or a change in bladder function could be related to bladder or prostate cancer.
 This includes needing to pass urine more or less often than usual.
 Report any changes in bladder or bowel function to a doctor.

 A common symptom in early or advanced cancer is unusual bleeding.
 Coughing up blood could be a sign of lung cancer.
 Dark, black, or blood in the stool could be a symptom of rectal or colon cancer.
 Abnormal vaginal bleeding is usually a cancer warning sign in the endometrium or cervix.
 Bloody discharge from the nipples is a common symptom of breast cancer, and blood in the urine could be kidney or bladder cancer.

 Practicing Caution for Cancer by Addressing Symptoms

 This list is meant to be informational and serves as a jumping-off point.
-It’s not meant to be an exhaustive list of symptoms and warning signs.
-However, if you’ve experienced any of these symptoms over a prolonged period, it’s wise to consult your doctor.
+It’s not meant to be an exhaustive list of symptoms and warning signs of cancer.
+However, it’s wise to consult your doctor if you’ve experienced any of these symptoms over a prolonged period.
 Always remember to talk with your physician during your yearly check-up if you have a family history of cancer.